An account is required to view or contribute to this forum. Please create an account or log in to continue.

 Does the NZIA own or control this forum service?

-No. This forum is the successor to the ‘Yahoo Chatlist’; a very basic Email based format that was originally set up and run by the NZIA, but that proved problematic in administration and disruptive for many in operation, and that was ultimately discontinued on general legal advice.
+No. This forum is the successor to the ‘Yahoo Chatlist’; a very basic Email based format that was originally set up and run by the NZIA, but that proved problematic in administration and disruptive for many in operation, and that was ultimately discontinued by NZIA on general legal advice.

-While the forum still shares an exclusive focus on supporting New Zealand architects with its predecessor, and still treats NZIA membership as a qualifying characteristic for users, it is no longer in any way affiliated with or controlled by the NZIA, and NZIA are in no way responsible for the forum content, or its management.
+While the forum still shares a focus on supporting New Zealand architects with its predecessor, and still treats NZIA membership as a qualifying characteristic for users, it is no longer in any way affiliated with or controlled by the NZIA, and NZIA are in no way responsible for the forum content, or its management.

 What topics are discussed?

 Topics range from mundane day to day queries, technical, local authority and consenting issues, BIM and other information technologies, business, practice administration and contractual issues, client-architect relationship challenges, legislative and regulatory issues, environmental and sustainability issues, invited design critiques, urban planning and landscaping issues, as well as broad philosophical discussions and debate.
 The tone is informal.